-Woodard is a POLITICO contributing editor and the state and national affairs writer at the Portland Press Herald and Maine Sunday Telegram, where he received a 2012 George Polk Award and was a finalist for the 2016 Pulitzer Prize for explanatory reporting.
+Woodard is director of Nationhood Lab at Salve Regina University’s Pell Center for International Relations and Public Policy.
+A POLITICO contributing editor, he was state and national affairs writer at the Portland Press Herald and Maine Sunday Telegram, where he received a 2012 George Polk Award and was a finalist for the 2016 Pulitzer Prize for explanatory reporting.
 A longtime foreign correspondent for The Christian Science Monitor, The San Francisco Chronicle and The Chronicle of Higher Education, he has reported from more than 50 foreign countries and seven continents from postings in Budapest, Zagreb, Washington, D.C., and the U.S.-Mexico border and covered the collapse of communism in Eastern Europe and its bloody aftermath.
-His work has appeared in dozens of publications, including The Economist, The New York Times, Smithsonian, The Washington Post, The Guardian, Newsweek and Washington Monthly, and has been featured on CNN, the Rachel Maddow Show, Chuck Todd’s The Daily Rundown, The PBS News Hour and NPR’s Weekend Edition.
+His work has appeared in dozens of publications, including The Economist, The New York Times, Smithsonian, The Washington Post, The Guardian, Newsweek and Washington Monthly, and has been featured on CNN, the Rachel Maddow Show, Chuck Todd’s The Daily Rundown, Katy Tur Reports, The PBS News Hour and NPR’s Weekend Edition.

 A graduate of Tufts University and the University of Chicago, Woodard received the 2004 Jane Bagley Lehman Award for public advocacy, a Pew Fellowship in international journalism at the Johns Hopkins University School for Advanced International Study and was named 2014 journalist of the year by the Maine Press Association and one of the best state capitol reporters in America by the Washington Post.
-He is currently a visiting senior fellow at the Pell Center for International Relations and Public Policy at Salve Regina University, where he focuses on the defense of U.S. democracy.
 He lives in Maine.